Skip to main content

 pm2 save

 Yes.
-Your API key is stored in ~/.remoteagent/config.json on your local machine and is never transmitted to RemoteAgent servers.
-The agent calls the AI model API (Anthropic, Google, etc.) directly from your machine.
-RemoteAgent only sees the prompt you sent via Telegram, not the full conversation context or your credentials.For additional security, set restrictive permissions on the config file:
+Your API key is stored in ~/.remoteagent/agents/{agentId}.json on your local machine and is never transmitted to RemoteAgent.CHAT servers.
+The agent calls the AI model API directly from your machine.
+RemoteAgent.CHAT only sees the prompt you sent via Telegram, not the full conversation context or your credentials.For additional security, set restrictive permissions on the config files:

 Yes.
 Run remoteagent init in each project directory to register a new agent.
 Each agent gets a unique ID and appears as a separate entry in the bot and dashboard.The number of projects you can register depends on your plan: